Haley122/haleywu.github.io/research.md

 <br><br>
 #### 2. Distributed temperature and strain sensing (DTSS)
 The working principle of DTSS is based on the stimulated Brillouin scattering that utilizes the linear relationship of Brillouin frequency shift and temperature/strain.
-A DTSS system that can realize temperature/strain sensing along 50 km optical fiber was built in our lab.Check out the [basic principle of DTSS](https://haleyhw.github.io/web/Part10-Brillouin-scattering-based-distributed-temperature-and-strain-sensor-(DTSS)/)
+A DTSS system that can realize temperature/strain sensing along 50 km optical fiber was built in our lab.
+Check out the [basic principle of DTSS](https://haleyhw.github.io/web/Part10-Brillouin-scattering-based-distributed-temperature-and-strain-sensor-(DTSS)/)

 <div align="center">
 <a href="url"><img src="https://raw.githubusercontent.com/haleywuhuan/profile/master/assets/DTSS_new.jpg" align="center" width="750"></a>